What Is an Offshore Bank Account?

 Assets in an offshore bank account owned by a foreign LLC or trust are more protected than if the account were instead owned by the individual directly.

-However, to obtain that added protection, the individual must give up the direct control over the funds they would enjoy through direct ownership.
-Plus, an offshore trust is more expensive to set up and maintain.
+However, to obtain that added protection, the individual open must give up the direct control over the funds they would enjoy through direct ownership.
+Plus, an offshore LLC or trust is more expensive to set up and maintain.

 The cost of opening an offshore bank account depends on the specific bank and jurisdiction.
 Initial fees include an application fee and due diligence fee.
-Your U.S. attorney will also charge a legal fee for assisting you in locating and setting up an offshore bank account.
+Your U.S. attorney will also charge a legal fee for assistance in locating and setting up an offshore bank account.

 Ongoing fees depend on the bank.
-The best offshore banks do not charge a percentage maintenance fee, which could reduce savings.
+The best offshore banks do not charge a percentage maintenance fee, which could eat into the savings.
 Instead, they charge per transaction, such as for incoming and outgoing wires.

 FAQs about Offshore Bank Accounts